ampproject/amphtml/extensions/amp-nexxtv-player/amp-nexxtv-player.md

 # amp-nexxtv-player

-Displays a media stream from the nexxOMNIA platform.

 ## Example

 With the responsive layout, the width and height from the example should yield correct layouts for 16:9 aspect ratio videos: